 I didn’t fully realize it in the beginning, but the parallels between breast cancer and grief/loss are pretty stunning at times.

 Breast cancer and loss, they do go hand and in hand.
 As I wrote about in a post a while back, Breast Cancer Is a String of Losses.
 It is just that – a string of losses.

 Now I’m certainly not saying a cancer diagnosis is the same as the death of a dear loved one.
 No, I’m not saying that at all.
 But there are parallels in these two life-changing transformations.

-And above all, both experiences become a huge part of who you are.
+Above all, both experiences become a huge part of who you are.

 One thing that really strikes me is how there is a societal expectation for how to do cancer and how to do grief and loss as well.

 After the death of a loved one and after a cancer diagnosis, generally speaking, you’re expected to get on with things pretty quickly.

 Oh sure, you’re given a certain time allotment to get through the messy parts, but after a certain amount of time passes, you’re supposed to be done.
 Eventually, most people don’t talk about your loved one.
 Likewise, eventually most people don’t talk about your cancer.
 This isn’t necessarily good or bad; it just is.

 I would go even further and say there’s also a fair amount of judging that goes on in both realms.